jbmyid/jbmyid.github.io/_posts/2014-04-04-rails-4-capistrano.md

 ---
 layout: post
 title: "Quick Rails Deployment with Capistrano"
-quote: "Deployment of Rails 4 app with Capistrano"
+quote: "Deployment of Rails 4 app with Capistrano 3"
 image: false
 video: false
 comments: true
 ---

-#Deploying Rails 4 App with Capistrano
+#Deploying Rails 4 App with Capistrano 3

 Assuming we have a rails app as my_blog add following in your Gemfile